AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Dynamic Semantics**

-7. At the beginning of a subprogram with a specified Subprogram_Variant aspect, the ``discrete_expressions`` are evaluated in textual order and their values are each saved in a constant that is implicitly declared at the beginning of the subprogram body[, in the same way as for an unconditionally evaluated Old attribute reference (see Ada RM 6.1.1)].
+7. At the beginning of a subprogram with a specified Subprogram_Variant aspect, the ``expressions`` are evaluated in textual order and their values are each saved in a constant that is implicitly declared at the beginning of the subprogram body[, in the same way as for an unconditionally evaluated Old attribute reference (see Ada RM 6.1.1)].
+   For every expression whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.

-8. For a direct recursive call (i.e., the calling subprogram is the same as the callee), a check is made that the variant of the call progresses (as described above).
+8. For a direct recursive call (i.e., the calling subprogram is the same as the callee), for every expression in the variant of the call whose type is a subtype of ``Ada.Numerics.Big_Numbers.Big_Integers.Big_Integer``, a check is performed that it is non-negative.
+Then, a check is made that the variant of the call progresses (as described above).
    If the check fails, Assertion_Error is raised.
    [No runtime check is performed in the case of a direct call from one subprogram to a different subprogram, even if the two subprograms are statically mutually recursive.
 No runtime check is performed for a